ResearchIT/pronto-user-docs/docs/troubleshooting/common_issues.md

 You can work around this issue by either [disabling IPv6 Privacy](how-disable-ipv6-privacy-mode) (recommended) or [forcing IPv4 connections](how-force-ipv4-connections).

+## I get an error 'No space left on device' while trying to copy files.

+If you are trying to copy files to LSS, this likely means your LSS share is full.
+Please see [this guide](https://researchit.las.iastate.edu/guides/lss/usage/) to check your usage or [this guide](https://researchit.las.iastate.edu/guides/lss/usage/) to purchase more space.

+If you are running some software, this likely means it is trying to write to your home directory, your home directory is full.
+Home directories on pronto are limited to 10GB.
+Files used for jobs should be stored in your /work directory.

 ## Other issues

 For other issues, please email [researchit@iastate.edu](mailto:researchit@iastate.edu)